Asterium-Blockchain/use-cardano-wallet/README.md

 A simple react hook to connect your application to cardano wallets.
 This library does not take care of transaction building.
 For that, you should use something like [Lucid](https://github.com/Berry-Pool/lucid).

-> ℹ This library does not depend of `cardano-serialization-lib`, so you don't have to worry about big budle sizes!
+> ℹ This library does not depend on `cardano-serialization-lib`, so you don't have to worry about big budle sizes!

 ## Installation